 Total Time = Interaction Time + Hesitation Time

-Form funnel reports help you deep dive into the nitty-gritty of how visitors landed on one of your web forms, what percentage of them actively interacted with the form, and how many of these visitors finally submitted one.
+G) Form Funnel Report: Form funnel reports help you deep dive into the nitty-gritty of how visitors landed on one of your web forms, what percentage of them actively interacted with the form, and how many of these visitors finally submitted one.
 The report also furnished additional information and specific reasons behind drop-offs at each form field stage.

 To conclude, form analytics platforms are not just another tool to fetch data, make assumptions, and amend forms on a trial and error basis.
-They offer a streamlined process allowing you to take advantage of their advanced capabilities and metrics to derive tangible information about your web forms, their performance, and their engagement rate.
+Rather they offer a streamlined process allowing you to take advantage of their advanced capabilities and metrics to derive tangible information about your web forms, their performance, and their engagement rate.

 In a nutshell, optimizing your forms is typically a three-step process: